January 2024 (Chosen by Co-op staff)

 Homage Senior Services- provides critical services including mental health support, food & nutrition services, healthcare coordination, transportation and minor home repair for low-income older adults and people with disabilities in Snohomish County.

-June 2024
+June 2024 (Chosen by Co-op staff)

 July 2024

-July 2024 (Chosen by Co-op Owners in 2023)
+August 2024 (Chosen by Co-op owners in 2023)

 This cat adoption and rehabilitation programs help us place homeless cats, including those with special needs, in loving homes.
 They believe that every cat is adoptable; some just need more time than others to find the right match.
 Their ultimate goal is to place them with adopters but some might need a skilled foster family in the meantime.
 They also have room at their main campus sanctuary where the cats can stay close to our staff for daily care.
 They home 100+ cats at this time.